sush-101/Basic-Git-Commands/Exercise.md

+**Visual studio code supports git, code writer does not.
 Install the git in your computer .
-Url : git-scm.com
+Url : git-scm.com**

 To check whether git is installed or not :
 1.Open command prompt / terminal